AurMad/STOCfree/README.md

     ##   .. ..$ AIC : chr "AIC=NA"

 This can be plotted using the code below.
-From the Figure below it can be seen that between the worst (AIC &gt; 350) and the best (AIC &lt;
-342) model, the difference in AIC is rather limited.
+From the Figure below it can be seen that between the worst (AIC \> 350) and the best (AIC \< 342) model, the difference in AIC is rather limited.
 There is a drop in AIC for intervals starting from 8 months before seroconversion.

 ``` r
 ggplot(data = nAnim_lagged, aes(x = lag2, y = lag1, fill = AIC)) +